Overview

 Approval Requests are managed across two key pages:

-- Approval Requests – manage the approval settings and approval requests.
+- Approval Requests – manage approval settings and approval requests.

-- Team > Approval Settings – manage approval settings and users with approval roles.
+- Team Settings – manage approvers and approval roles.

 Approval Requests Page